 Is Hybrid Work Really New?

 What does your return to the office look like?
-Odds are the office doesn’t look and act exactly as it did before Covid.
-Statistically, most people will have more flexibility to work from home or other locations, and will come into the office sometimes, but rarely five days a week.
-A lot of people call that Hybrid Work now.
+Odds are, the office doesn’t look and act exactly as it did before Covid.
+Statistically, most people will have more flexibility to work from home or other locations and will come into the office sometimes, but rarely five days a week.
+A lot of people call that hybrid work.
 But is that the right word for it?

 Why Your Return to Office Hasn’t Gone According to Plan and What to Do About It

 The traditional blended approach looks at what work gets done in which locations.
-Meetings, brainstorming, social interaction take place in the office, while quiet, analytical work is often more effective when you’re in control of your environment.
+Meetings, brainstorming, and social interaction takes place in the office, while quiet, analytical work is often more effective when you’re in control of your environment.
 What distinguishes hybrid work from the old method is the introduction of a third element: time.
-It’s not just what and where, but when work gets done.
+It’s not just what and where but when work gets done.

 The traditional blended workplace is based on people being available to each other at more or less the same time.
 Most communication is synchronous.
 (That’s one reason we’re up to our necks in Teams meetings all day.)
 We are trying to replicate the in-office experience as much as we can.

 Hybrid work allows for people to do the right work at the right time, while accounting for work/life balance and following our body clocks.
 Some people do their best work at night when the kids are asleep.
-Some are traveling and time zones means making that ten am Eastern time inconvenient if not impossible.
+Some are traveling, and time zones means making that 10am Eastern time inconvenient, if not impossible.

 As you contemplate your return to office, are you and your organization looking at true hybrid solutions or simply going back to the old nine-to-five (or whatever) with some people on webcam?
 Are you looking at critical factors such as alternatives to yet another meeting, collecting people’s best brainstorming ideas using asynchronous tools, and being intentional about optimizing time together in the office?